jcs-emacs/jcs-emacs/README.md

 <!-- markdown-toc end -->

 # jcs-emacs
-> Consistent Emacs configuration for all platforms.
+> Emacs configuration works across all OSs

 This is Jen-Chieh Shen's emacs configuration started from [Casey Muratori](https://github.com/cmuratori)'s Emacs configuration.
 It has been repeatedly utilized and modified